aragon/sdk/README.md

 ### 5. Using the SDK

-Now test it's all working by fetching information about the Aragon Association multisig
+In order to test our SDK set up works, we will try fetching information a multisig DAO.

 ```typescript
 console.log(await client.methods.getDao("aa.dao.eth"));
 ```

-our final code should look like this
+Our final code should look like this:

 ```typescript
 import { Wallet } from "ethers";